mikaelvesavuori/github-dora-metrics/README.md

 #### Setting the PAT value

+You can simply pass it in as an option during CI; for example with `npx sls deploy --pat YOUR_PAT`.

-Set the PAT value in `serverless.yml` under `custom.config.gitHubPersonalAccessToken`, or use [AWS Secrets Manager or similar](https://www.serverless.com/blog/aws-secrets-management/) if you'd rather do it that way.
+For hardcoding it, you'll set the PAT value in `serverless.yml` under `custom.config.gitHubPersonalAccessToken`.
+The recommended way, however, would be to use [AWS Secrets Manager or similar](https://www.serverless.com/blog/aws-secrets-management/).
 Both ways are present in `serverless.yml` but the Secrets Manager solution is commented out.
 Please refer to the comments there for more information.

 ### GitHub behaviors that drive the calculations